xuzhg/WebApiSample/v9.x/CaseInsensitiveFilterSample/readme.md

 so, $filter=Name eq 'Dog' should match the 'Dog' exactly.

-This sample plays the case insensitivity by customize the FilterBinder in AspNetCore.OData, which is based on SqlLite.
-Of course, it can apply for other DB.
+This sample plays the case insensitivity by customizing the FilterBinder in AspNetCore.OData, which is based on SqlLite.
+Of course, it can apply for other DBs.

 Run this sample, and open 'CaseInsensitiveFilterSample.http' file and click 'Send Request' for